MonkWho/pfatt/README.md

 7. Prepare for console access.
 8. Reboot.
 9. pfSense will detect new interfaces on bootup.
 Follow the prompts on the console to configure `ngeth0` as your pfSense WAN.
 Your LAN interface should not normally change.
-However, if you moved or re-purposed your LAN interface for this setup, you'll need to re-apply any existing configuration (like your VLANs) to your new LAN interface. pfSense does not need to manage `$RG_IF` or `$ONT_IF`.
+However, if you moved or re-purposed your LAN interface for this setup, you'll need to re-apply any existing configuration (like your VLANs) to your new LAN interface. pfSense does not need to manage `$ONT_IF`.
 I would advise not enabling those interfaces in pfSense as it can cause problems with the netgraph.
 10. In the webConfigurator, configure the  WAN interface (`ngeth0`) to DHCP using the MAC address of your Residential Gateway.

 If everything is setup correctly, netgraph should be bridging EAP traffic between the ONT and RG, tagging the WAN traffic with VLAN0, and your WAN interface configured with an IPv4 address via DHCP.